tejasmohanayyar/tejasmohanayyar.github.io/_posts/2020-10-30-animals-classification-CNN.md

 permalink: "animals-classification-cnn"

 ---
-This article is in tehe development phase.
+This article is in the development phase.

 <img src="/images/Animals_classification/animals_trainset.png">

+### Contents of this article:
+* What are Convolutional Neural Networks
+* Implementing 4 different CNN models on the mentioned dataset.
+* Presenting comparative findings for the 4 implemented models.
+* Conclusions

+**Before delving into this project I would like to give a brief introduction to what convolution neural networks are and how they work.**

 ### What are Convolution Neural Networks?